-Course Outcomes Progr am Outc rate- 2, Program Specific Outcomes
+Course Outcomes Program Outcomes (Course Articulation Matrix (Highly Mapped- 3, Moderate- 2, Low-1, Not related-0) Program Specific Outcomes

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PSO1 PSO2

 CO 1 0 0 0 0 0 2 0 0 0 0 1 1

 CO 2 0 0 0 0 0 2 0 0 0 0 1 1

 CO 3 0 0 0 0 0 2 0 0 0 0 1 1

 CO 4 0 0 0 0 0 2 0 0 0 0 1 1

 CO 5 0 0 0 0 0 2 0 0 0 0 1 1

 Avg 0 0 0 0 0 2 0 0 0 0 1 1

 JM3202 Title: Reporting and Editing (Print Journalism) LTPC 3024 Version No. 1.1 Course Prerequisites Nil Objectives The course will help the student to understand the beats for reporting and structure of news room of a news paperorganisation and it will also help in understanding the responsibilies of a reporter and editor.
 Expected Outcome On completion of the course student will understand the hararchey of newspaper organization and students is ready to work with print media.
-Unit No. Unit Title No. of hours (per Unit) Unit I Reporter and reporting 9 problem in reporting, gu Functions of Reporting l in a newspaper, Unit II Covering News 10 What is Reporting Beat, Film and Entertainment itical, Education, Unit III News Room Operations 10 m set-up, News Room Functions, conversational News Room, Modern News Room, Sub-editor, Sub-editor, Duties and functions of a Sub-editor. m, News Editor, Unit IV Editing the copy 9 Meaning of Editing Sco Administering the Editir ope, Scope of Editing, Objective of Editing, Tool of Editing, Copy Selection are glob, Steps in Editing Process, Style sheet and Symbols of Editing. d Copy tasting, Unit V Field Reporting Project 9 Local Reporting, Enterta ainment Reporting, Crime Reporting, Sports Reporting, Political Reporting.
+Unit No. Unit Title No. of hours (per Unit) Unit I Reporter and reporting 9 problem in reporting, gu Functions of Reporting l in a newspaper, Unit II Covering News 10 What is Reporting Beat, Film and Entertainment Crime Beat, Civic/Local, Cultural, Health, Civil Administration, Legal/court, PoliBeat. itical, Education, Unit III News Room Operations 10 m set-up, News Room Functions, conversational News Room, Modern News Room, Sub-editor, Sub-editor, Duties and functions of a Sub-editor. om, News Editor, Unit IV Editing the copy 9 ope, Scope of Editing, Objective of Editing, Tool of Editing, Copy Selection and Job, Steps in Editing Process, Style sheet and Symbols of Editing. d Copy tasting, Unit V Field Reporting Project 9 Local Reporting, Enterta inment Reporting, Crime Reporting, Sports Reporting, Political Reporting.
 Text Books 1.KohliKhandeka Vinita, Indian Media Business, Sage.
 2.ThomasPradipNinan, Political Economy of Communication, Sa ge.
-Reference Books 1.
-George, A Hough New wiriting, Delhi KanishkaPunlisher.
-2. Harimohan: Samachar Feature LekhanEvamSampadan Kala New Delhi, Taxsh Prakashan. ila AmbrishSaxena, Fundamentals of reporting and editing, Kanishka publish Charanjitahuja, Print Journalism: A complete book of journalism, Parti Mode of Evaluation Internal and External Examination Recommendation by Board of Studies on 28-05-2018 Date of approval by the Academic Council 02/06/2018
+Reference Books Mode of Evaluation Internal and External Examination Recommendation by Board of Studies on 15/06/2020 Date of approval by the Academic Council 13/09/2020

-Unit-wise Course Outcome Descriptions BL Level Employability (Emp)/ Skill(S)/ Entrepreneurship (Ent)/ None (Use, for more than One) CO1 Student will able to understand the concept of the journalism, their role and responsibility.
+Unit-wise Course Outcome Descriptions BL Level Employability (Emp)/ Skill(S) Entrepreneurship (Ent)/ None (Use , for more than One) CO1 Student will able to understand the concept of the journalism, their role and responsibility.
 2 S CO2 Students will able to understand the concept of reporting and the beats in reporting; Political, Crime, Sports etc. 2 S CO3 Students will able to understand the work functions of news room and its operations.
-2 S CO4 Understand the process of editing in print media; newspapers, magazines etc. 2 Ent CO5 Understand & Investigate the facts from various sources and able to prepare questions for a specific interview; rewrite news stories from newspapers on national and international issues.
-Emp
+2 S CO4 Understand the process of editing in print media; newspapers, magazines etc. 2 Ent COS Understand &Investigate the facts from various sources and able to prepare questions for a specific interview; rewrite news stories from newspapers on national and international issues.
+5 Emp